akka/akka/akka-contrib/docs/cluster-sharding.rst

 Cluster Sharding
 ================

-The typical use case for this feature is when you have many stateful actors that together consume more resources (e.g. memory) than fit on one machine.
-You need to distribute them across several nodes in the cluster and you want to be able to interact with them using their logical identifier, but without having to care about their physical location in the cluster, which might also change over time.
+Cluster sharding is useful when you need to distribute actors across several nodes in the cluster and want to be able to interact with them using their logical identifier, but without having to care about their physical location in the cluster, which might also change over time.

 It could for example be actors representing Aggregate Roots in Domain-Driven Design terminology.
 Here we call these actors "entries".
 These actors typically have persistent (durable) state, but this feature is not limited to actors with persistent state.

+Cluster sharding is typically used when you have many stateful actors that together consume more resources (e.g. memory) than fit on one machine.
+If you only have a few stateful actors it might be easier to run them on a :ref:`cluster-singleton` node.

 In this context sharding means that actors with an identifier, so called entries, can be automatically distributed across multiple nodes in the cluster.
 Each entry